cjspurgeon/Outcomes-Prep-2/P01-Resume/content.md

 # Resume draft
 Here are resume-making tips outlined in these slides [slides](https://docs.google.com/presentation/d/1w71e-NmogQiFncKueBPSTfwx8AQaGs7PWr8sDgQLPCw/edit?usp=sharing).

 If you don't already have a draft of your resume, create one now.
+Resume Example: https://docs.google.com/document/d/1nWq2HQSzCE6UQKRkOHIZoSAlkbKc59E5KfRupVZUxUU/edit
 # Resume Checklist

 By now you should have a strong draft of your resume.